N5GEH/n5geh.tutorials.from_sensor_to_application/README.md

 Please complete the following steps using the corresponding postman requests:
 1. Create Entities
 2. Create Service Group
-3. Provision Devices
+3. Create Devices
+4. Create MQTT Command Connection
+5. Create Timeseries Subscription

+After that, the **provisioning** of the devices and data persistence is done.
+You can check the created elements via:

+6. Check Service Group
-4. Check Devices
+7. Check Devices
-5. Check Entities
+8. Check Entities
-6. Create QuantumLeap Subscription
-7. Create MQTT Notification Subscription
-8. Check Subscription
+9. Check Subscription

 ### Step 3: Connect the Devices to the Platform